U.S.-Canada border shuts as coronavirus battle intensifies

 New York Governor Andrew Cuomo said the U.S. Navy ship Comfort, with room for 1,000 patients, would be in New York Harbor to help deal with medical needs in the most populous U.S. city.

-But U.S. defense officials said the Comfort was undergoing maintenance in Virginia and it could take weeks before the ship can head to New York, while the hospital ship Mercy was in San Diego and would be ready to deploy sooner as needed.
+But U.S. defense officials said the Comfort was undergoing maintenance in Virginia and it could take weeks before the ship can head to New York.
+The hospital ship Mercy was in San Diego and would be ready to deploy sooner as needed.

-Trump, appearing in the White House briefing room with some of his coronavirus task force, said he would invoke another law that would allow U.S. authorities to turn back migrants seeking to cross the southern border of the United States illegally.
+Trump, appearing in the White House briefing room with members of his coronavirus task force, said he would invoke a separate health-focused statute that would allow U.S. authorities to turn back migrants seeking to cross the southern border of the United States illegally.

 Unlike the northern border, the U.S.-Mexico border will remain open, Trump said.